 Small Animal and Avian Care at Westover Vets

 We pride ourselves in both the exceptional level of care available to our patients and the friendly, approachable and affordable service we provide to their owners.
-Our current small animal veterinary team of Chris Tomlinson, Toby Morrell, Michael Sims, Will Nash, Ann-Marie Coughlan, Sarah Hunter, Rebecca Clayton and Philip Montgomery have over 75 years of experience between them and are supported by a team of equally experienced, fully qualified veterinary nurses.
+Our current small animal veterinary team of Chris Tomlinson, Toby Morrell, Michael Sims, Will Nash, Ann-Marie Coughlan, Sarah Hunter, Rebecca Clayton, Philip Montgomery, Catherine Burke and Simon Bewsey-Dyke have over 75 years of experience between them and are supported by a team of equally experienced, fully qualified veterinary nurses.
 We understand that animals are more than just pets and through transparent, compassionate care we have built strong relationships with our clients over the years and aim to continue doing so.

 - Why choose us?